OHDSI/StudyProtocolSandbox/DeadModel/readme.md

 cohortTable <- 'cohortTable containing people who you want to predict risk of being dead' cohortId <- 'cohortDefinitionId for target cohort people in cohortTable'

-cohortId <- '(if externally validating model) cohortDefinitionId for dead people in cohortTable'
+outcomeId <- '(if externally validating model) cohortDefinitionId for dead people in cohortTable'

 # Now run the following to check plp is working:
 checkInstall(connectionDetails=connectionDetails)